tankangliang/tp/docs/UserGuide.md

 ### Getting suggestions on clients: `suggest`

 Obtains a list of clients based on the suggestion type(s) passed in.
+This command will also reset the left display panel to its default view.

 Format: `suggest by/SUGGESTION_TYPE [by/SUGGESTION_TYPE]...`